cthoyt/cthoyt.github.io/_posts/2025-10-15-databases-as-ontologies-2-hgnc.md

 ## Lexicalization of a Gene

-Each record contains up to five lexical components, which are mapped to the ontology as follows:
+Each record contains up to five lexical components (i.e., name, description, synonyms), which are mapped to the ontology as follows:

 | Key               | Cardinality  | Predicate                  | Synonym Type                         |
 | ----------------- | ------------ | -------------------------- | ------------------------------------ |